rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

   parent section either remains to be open when an inner section is closed, or both sections end at the same time (i.e. with the same event).

-Note that an inner section can not begin with its parent section.
-That is, because a sectioning node can only declare a single new section.
-Consequently, the inner section's sectioning node will always be entered, after the parent section was opened.

 **CLARIFICATION**
 All content nodes of an inner section are also content nodes of its parent section.

 That is, because both sections are open for as long as the inner section is open.
 Because of that, all content nodes of an inner section must also